5 Must-Share Winter Driving Safety Tips for Employees

 For many, winter and the holiday season mean a reprieve from the hustle and bustle of everyday life.
-For fleet drivers, though, winter is especially stressful – when the seasons change, exhausting shifts, increased traffic and unexpected delays aren’t far behind.
+For fleet drivers, winter is especially stressful – with hazardous road conditions, increased traffic, unpredictable weather and increased pressure to meet deadlines safely.

 It’s essential that all fleet drivers prepare for seasonal hazards regardless of their location.
 The Federal Highway Administration (FHA) estimates that nearly 70% of United States roads are in snowy regions, and each year, approximately 117,000 people are injured in winter-weather crashes.